-BIND 9 includes an intentionally limited mechanism to modify DNS responses for recursive requests somewhat similar to email anti-spam DNS blacklists.
+BIND 9 includes a limited mechanism to modify DNS responses for requests analogous to email antispam DNS blacklists.
 Responses can be changed to deny the existence of domains(NXDOMAIN), deny the existence of IP addresses for domains (NODATA), or contain other IP addresses or data.

-The actions encoded in a response policy zone (RPZ) are applied only to queries that ask for recursion (RD=1).
 Response policy zones are named in the response-policy option for the view or among the global options if there is no response-policy option for the view.
 RPZs are ordinary DNS zones containing RRsets that can be queried normally if allowed.
 It is usually best to restrict those queries with something like allow-query { localhost; };.

-There are four kinds of RPZ records, QNAME, IP, NSIP, and NSDNAME.
-QNAME records are applied to query names of requests and targets of CNAME records resolved to generate the response.
+Four policy triggers are encoded in RPZ records, QNAME, IP, NSIP, and NSDNAME.
+QNAME RPZ records triggered by query names of requests and targets of CNAME records resolved to generate the response.
 The owner name of a QNAME RPZ record is the query name relativized to the RPZ.

-The second kind of RPZ record, an IP policy record, is triggered by addresses in A and AAAA records for the ANSWER sections of responses.
-IP policy records have owner names that are subdomains of rpz-ip relativized to the RPZ origin name and encode an IP address or address block.
-IPv4 addresses are encoded as prefixlength.B4.B3.B2.B1.rpz-ip.
+The second kind of RPZ trigger is an IP address in an A and AAAA record in the ANSWER section of a response.
+IP address triggers are encoded in records that have owner names that are subdomains of rpz-ip relativized to the RPZ origin name and encode an IP address or address block.
+IPv4 trigger addresses are represented as prefixlength.B4.B3.B2.B1.rpz-ip.
 The prefix length must be between 1 and 32.
 All four bytes, B4, B3, B2, and B1, must be present.
 B4 is the decimal value of the least significant byte of the IPv4 address as in IN-ADDR.ARPA.
-IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, prefixlength.W8.W7.W6.W5.W4.W3.W2.W1.rpz-ip.
+IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, prefixlength.W8.W7.W6.W5.W4.W3.W2.W1. rpz-ip.
 Each of W8,...,W1 is a one to four digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IN-ADDR.ARPA.
 All 8 words must be present except when consecutive zero words are replaced with .zz. analogous to double colons (::) in standard IPv6 text encodings.
 The prefix length must be between 1 and 128.

-NSDNAME policy records match names of authoritative servers for the query name, a parent of the query name, a CNAME, or a parent of a CNAME.
+NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
 They are encoded as subdomains of rpz-nsdomain relativized to the RPZ origin name.

-NSIP policy records match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
-The are encoded like IP policies except as subdomains of rpz-nsip.
+NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
+NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.

-The query response is checked against all RPZs, so two or more policy records can apply to a single response.
-Because DNS responses can be rewritten according by at most a single policy record, a single policy (other than DISABLED policies) must be chosen.
-Policies are chosen in the following order:
+The query response is checked against all RPZs, so two or more policy records can be triggered by a response.
+Because DNS responses can be rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
+Triggers or the records that encode them are chosen in the following order:

-- Among applicable zones, use the RPZ that appears first in the response-policy option. - Prefer QNAME to IP to NSDNAME to NSIP policy records in a single RPZ - Among applicable NSDNAME policy records, prefer the policy record that matches the lexically smallest name - Among IP or NSIP policy records, prefer the record with the longest prefix. - Among records with the same prefex length, prefer the IP or NSIP policy record that matches the smallest IP address.
+- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix. - Among triggers with the same prefex length, prefer the IP or NSIP trigger that matches the smallest IP address.

-When the processing of a response is restarted to resolve DNAME or CNAME records and an applicable policy record set has not been found, all RPZs are again consulted for the DNAME or CNAME names and addresses.
+When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all RPZs are again consulted for the DNAME or CNAME names and addresses.